Herta Oberheuser: Trial

 When 22 medical staff from the concentration camps were on trial in the Nuremberg "Doctors' trial" in 1948, Oberheuser was the only female defendant.
 She commented of her gender that "being a woman didn't stop me being a good National Socialist.
 I think female National Socialists were every bit as valuable as men in keeping alive what we believe."
 She and the other members of the 'Hohenlychen group' had initially been captured by the British, but the Nuremberg Military Tribunal negotiated their transfer to U.S. custody to stand trial.

 Oberheuser pleaded not guilty at her trial, but admitted in her affidavit that "I have myself dispensed five or six injections."
 Like the other defendants, she denied having taken part in the mass killing of Jews.
 She was convicted of war crimes and crimes against humanity and sentenced to 20 years in prison.
 Her sentence was commuted to 10 years in January 1951.
 She benefited from the massive protests by West German citizens and politicians over the upcoming executions of the remaining 28 war criminals who were on death row under U.S. military law and from directly petitioning the Advisory Board.

 Later life

 Oberheuser served her sentence at Landsberg Prison, and was released after just five years in April 1952 for good behaviour.
 She became a family doctor in Stocksee, near Kiel, in West Germany.
 She lost her position in August 1958 after a Ravensbrück survivor recognized her, and the interior minister of Schleswig-Holstein, Helmut Lemke, revoked her medical license and shut down her practice.
 Oberheuser appealed to the Schleswig-Holstein administrative court, which rejected the appeal in December 1960.
 She never practiced medicine again and was fined.
-She died in a German nursing home in 1978.
+She died in a West German nursing home in 1978.